What is the Appropriate Height for Fall Protection Railing?

-There Are Exceptions for General Industry Too
+Guardrail Exceptions for the General Industry

 Finally, we can’t forget to turn to letters of interpretation to see if anything differs from the regulations as written.
 In this case, for General Industry, one such letter of interpretation exists.

 This letter states that OSHA issued a directive that any guardrail in which the top rail is anywhere from 36” to 44” in a General Industry setting, would be nothing more than a de minimus violation, meaning no fine would be attached.
 In addition, proposed rule making includes permission for the continued use of existing, permanently installed rails as low as 36” because being that low does not increase the hazard to the worker and replacing them would expose workers to more danger than leaving them in place.
-However, this is for General Industry only.

-There never seems to be any one simple answer when it comes to regulatory compliance, but knowing what your starting point is makes things much easier.
+There never seems to be any one simple answer when it comes to regulatory compliance, but knowing your starting point makes things much easier.
 It’s like understanding that in general industry you need to begin looking at fall protection once your employees are exposed to a fall of more than 4’ (or 6’ in construction).

 We know there are caveats to these rules, but at least the 4’ and 6’ rules give us a point from which to start.
 The same applies to the 42” rule with guardrails.
 Rails can be a very efficient, simple solution to your fall protection issues – if done properly.